Benjibenne/sons-of-gustav-vasa/README.md

 ### Testing bugs

 - Got erros in html validator when I didnt have enough headers in one section.

 - And got erros of there where unclosed tags in the body.

+- made an error of copy pasting over my index.html body my style.css file so my whole live website was gone and it was committed.
+  So when I tried to find solutions on finding my old commit to get it back and messed around and accidently created two branches so after I found my old index.html.
+  Which led me not aviable to commit my new changes which later in panic I deleted wrong branch which made things not optimal to commit and couldnt push my changes.

 ### fixing bugs

 - Fixed section bugs with adding a header with title Welcome and text with content of this website.

 - Fixed last and other following bugs with deleting shown stray tags with no closing tag.

+- With help from my mentor Harry I was able to fix this bug by clicking gitpod in github to create new workspace and delete the new one and.

+- main take away from last bug dont play around with what you dont know what you doing.

 ## Deployment:
 The site was deployed to GitHub pages.